WordPress/gutenberg/packages/dependency-extraction-webpack-plugin/README.md

 };
 ```

-Each entrypoint in the webpack bundle will include JSON file that declares the WordPress script dependencies that should be enqueued.
+Each entrypoint in the webpack bundle will include an asset file that declares the WordPress script dependencies that should be enqueued.
+Such file also contains the unique version hash calculated based on the file content.

 For example: